mus-format/mus-go/README.md

 )

 func UnmarshalValidFoo(vl com.Validator[int], bs []byte) (v Foo, n int, err error) {
+  // Unmarshal the first field.
   v.a, n, err = varint.UnmarshalInt(bs)
   if err != nil {
     return
   }
-  // There is no need to deserialize the entire structure to find out that it is
+  // Validate the first field.
+There is no need to deserialize the entire
-  // invalid.
-  if err = vl.Validate(v.a); err != nil {
+  // structure to find out that it is invalid. if err = vl.Validate(v.a); err != nil {
     err = fmt.Errorf("incorrect field 'a': %w", err) return // The rest of the structure remains unmarshaled.